 Aubergines (also known as Eggplant or by the plant’s botanical name, Solanum melogena) are tender plants that need warmth and bright sunshine if they’re to thrive.
 Sow aubergine seeds in pots of peat-free compost, inside a heated propagator or glasshouse, from January to April.
 Ensure your seedlings are grown in an area that enjoys bright light.

 From the end of May or beginning of June, (when there is no risk of cold temperatures or frost) if you garden in a warm area, aubergine plants can be hardened off (brought out from the glasshouse during the daytime and then taken back inside again at night for a couple of weeks), before being planted outside in a warm, bright and sunny area.

-Cucumbers (also known by their botanical name – Cucumis sativus) are popular vegetables that are easy to grow and produce a good harvest.
-Cucumber plants form climbing or trailing plants that can be left to grow horizontally over the ground or trained to grow vertically up wires, twines, or other supports.
+Cucumbers (also known by their botanical name – Cucumis sativus) are popular vegetables that are easy to grow and can produce a bountiful harvested of cucumbers.
+Cucumber plants form climbing or trailing plants that can be left to scramble horizontally over the ground or trained to grow vertically using wires, twines, or other supports.

-Gardeners have a range of cucumber varieties available to purchase from nurseries, garden centres, and online.
+Gardeners can choose from a range of cucumber varieties available at nurseries, garden centres, and online retailers.

 Gerbera jamesonii ‘Red’ is a fun houseplant that produces large and quite dramatic, intense red coloured daisy flowers, which are really rather dazzling; they’re guaranteed to brighten up your day!

 I find this type of Gerbera thrives when grown in a pot of slightly gritty, well-drained, peat-free compost.
 When placing your pot of Gerbera jamesonii ‘Red, find a spot where your plant can bask in the sunlight – perhaps a sunny windowsill, a porch, or conservatory.